Design Tips for Photogenic Gardens

 Besides hardscape, some thoughtful planting schemes can also help accent pathways.
 Repetitive planting schemes and carefully placed accent plants can draw the eye down a line.

-Note how a succession of Sulfur Buckwheat can create a line and draws us into the picture.
+Note how a succession of sulfur buckwheat (Eriogonum umbellatum) can create a line and draws us into the picture.
 I could imagine that grasses or silver foliage Salvias and Artemisias could do the same thing.
 Also note how the rocks help define this edge.

 The plants of California offer us many, many interesting design opportunities.
 Many are photogenic in their own right.
 However, in a garden setting, to attract the camera, we need to use some design skills that will show off their strengths and position them to be noticed.